cocos/cocos-docs/en/publish/publish-android-instant.md

     ![](publish-android-instant/studio_setting.png)

 3. If you need **refactor**, you can click the **Record** button in the **build** panel, and simulator will be opened.
-The simulatior will automatically record the resources used.
+The simulator will automatically record the resources used.
 What we need to do is to play the game according to the game flow and let the simulator record resources information.

     ![](./publish-android-instant/record.png)